walterimaican/nightlight/README.md

 # Nightlight

-A system tray/notification icon to quickly change Windows theming between light and dark.
+A simple and lightweight notification icon to toggle Windows theming between light mode and dark mode.

 ## Table of Contents
 - [Installing](#installing)